 My book project, Rebel Women: Violence and Legitimacy in Civil War, leverages original data on women's participation in 150 rebel organizations, a novel database of over 2800 militant-produced images, and analyses of conflict-related prosecutions and truth and reconciliation commission reports to explore how women's involvement in rebellion shapes perceptions of violence and conflict outcomes.

-My research is published in International Studies Quarterly, European Journal of International Security, Security Dialogue, and Security Studies, as well as in Foreign Policy, the Washington Post, Political Violence @ A Glance, and other outlets.
+My research is published in International Studies Quarterly, European Journal of International Security, Security Dialogue, Journal of Human Rights, and Security Studies, as well as in Foreign Policy, the Washington Post, Political Violence @ A Glance, and other outlets.